 Religious communities played a vital role in building Québec society.
-Among these, Les Ursulines were committed to education, les Augustines to health, and les soeurs du Bon Pasteur were dedicated to various charitable organizations.
+Among these, les Ursulines were committed to education, les Augustines to health, and les soeurs du Bon Pasteur were dedicated to various charitable organizations.

 Many of the communities that settled here devoted themselves to the arts, having brought from their homelands knowledge and skills.

-For centuries, marvelous treasures were hidden away in shadowy churches or out of sight in the depths of monastic communities.
+For centuries, marvellous treasures were hidden away in shadowy churches or out of sight in the depths of monastic communities.
 Today, these beautiful objects have been brought back to light.
 Take part in an extraordinary treasure hunt and discover them for yourself.